modin-project/modin/docs/installation.rst

 Stable version
 """"""""""""""

-Modin can be installed with pip.
+Modin can be installed with pip both on Linux and Windows.
 To install the most recent stable release run the following:

 .. code-block:: bash